Chromebook touchpad tips

 If you have Australian scrolling enabled, move two fingers up to scroll down.
 (It works in the same way as say, your smartphone or tablet.)
 If you have multiple browser tabs open, you can also swipe left and right with three fingers to quickly move between tabs.

 Swipe: Quickly move two fingers left or right to go backward or forward on web pages or while using apps.
+You can also swipe up with three fingers to see all of your open windows.

 |Drag and drop: Click the item you want to move with one finger.
 With a second finger, move the item.
 Release both fingers to drop the item at its new location.|